 Definition

-DoRA (Weight-Decomposed Low-Rank Adaptation) is a parameter-efficient fine-tuning method that improves on LoRA by first decomposing each pre-trained weight matrix into two parts: a magnitude vector and a direction matrix.
-The magnitude is trained directly, while the direction receives a low-rank update in the LoRA style.
-Introduced by NVIDIA researchers and accepted as an Oral paper at ICML 2024, DoRA was designed to close the gap between LoRA and full fine-tuning without adding any cost at inference time.
+DoRA (Weight-Decomposed Low-Rank Adaptation) is a parameter-efficient fine-tuning method that improves on LoRA by first decomposing each pre-trained weight matrix into two components — a magnitude vector and a direction matrix — and then training them differently: the magnitude is updated directly, while the direction receives a low-rank update in the classic LoRA style.
+Introduced by NVIDIA researchers and accepted as an Oral paper at ICML 2024, DoRA was designed to close the accuracy gap between LoRA and full fine-tuning while adding zero cost at inference time.

 Why decompose the weights